lingpy/supervised-reconstruction-paper/README.md

-# Code and Data to Replicate the Study "Supervised Reconstruction"
+# Code and Data to Replicate the Study "A New Framework for Fast Automated Phonological Reconstruction Using Trimmed Alignments and Sound Correspondence Patterns"

 ## Data